spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/cart-module-reference-information.md

 ## Cart persistence providers

 `Cart` has different persistence providers in Zed.
 By default, it only modifies the current `QuoteTransfer`, and it doesn't persist the data.
 A use case example is building a cart where the cart items are persisted between log-ins.
-In this case, `StorageProviderInterface` needs to be implemented and the operation dependency must be changed.
+In this case, `StorageProviderInterface` needs to be implemented, and the operation dependency must be changed.

 ## Cart expanders

 Zed `Cart` modules can have expander plugins registered.
-Expander plugins expand the cart with additional data such as price information, product information and add product options.
+Expander plugins expand the cart with additional data such as price information and product information, and they add product options.

 Currently, we ship with a couple of plugins: